 While both walking and running have great health benefits, there are also some risk factors associated with them.

-No doubt running can help you lose weight and belly fat faster than walking, but there’s always a high chance of getting injured if you’re not careful.
+No doubt running can help you lose weight and belly fat faster than walking, but there’s always a high chance of getting injured or even experiencing heart aches while running if you’re not careful.

 To avoid running injuries.
 A knee brace for running is a great option.
 It reduces your rate of getting injured while running.